Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ### Frontend: Mobile Application
 **Technology:** React Native

-**What it is:** A framework for building mobile apps that work on both iPhone (iOS) and Android using JavaScript.

-**Why we chose it:**
+**Why I choose it:**
-- ✅ One codebase works on both iOS and Android (saves development time and cost)
+-  One codebase works on both iOS and Android (saves development time and cost)
-- ✅ Large community with lots of resources and libraries available
+-  Large community with lots of resources and libraries available
-- ✅ Used by major apps like Facebook, Instagram, and Discord
-- ✅ Faster development with hot-reloading (see changes instantly)
-- ✅ Native performance while using familiar web technologies

 **Key features it will handle:**
 - User interface and interactions